versett/stylelint-config-versett/.github/pull_request_template.md

 add a list of related PRs.
 Delete if not applicable

+**Visual reference**

+add visual references here if the PR changes UI.
+Delete if not applicable

 **Additional changes**

 if your PR affects areas outside of those described in the original issue, list them here